 There are also a ton of amazing things to do near Lake George which makes it a great base for also exploring the Adirondack region and popular other nearby Adirondack destinations like Lake Placid and historic sites and landmarks.

-This guide will help you plan your Lake George visit including all the best Lake George activities, where to stay, where its located, and when to visit.
+This guide will help you plan your Lake George visit including all the best Lake George activities, where to stay, where it’s located, and when to visit.

 Where is Lake George

+Lake George is just one of many amazing towns in the Adirondacks.
 Lake George is located in Upstate New York on the southeast base of the Adirondack Mountain range.
 Lake George is also within the northern region of the Great Appalachian Valley between the Hudson and St. Lawrence Rivers.

 The lake itself is 32.2 miles long and the village of Lake George is found at the southern end of the lake.